(S)MTP mode is the default and is used when CMail is both constructing and sending an e-mail.

 Attach the specified file using quoted-printable encoding.
 Attachments of type message/* will be identified as text/plain.

 Attach the specified file as an inline (multipart/related) attachment, usually used for images referenced in a HTML message body.
-The Content-ID is file name, URL encoded where applicable.
+The Content-ID is the file name, URL encoded where applicable.
 This value is case-sensitive.
 Requires -body-html.

 Attach the specified file using uuencoding.
 These attachments are encoded within the message body.